Michael Jordan: 23XI Racing

 On September 21, 2020, Jordan and NASCAR driver Denny Hamlin announced they would be fielding a NASCAR Cup Series team with Bubba Wallace driving, beginning competition in the 2021 season.
 On October 22, the team's name was confirmed to be 23XI Racing (pronounced twenty-three eleven) and the team's entry would bear No. 23.

-After the team's inaugural season, it added a second car with No. 45, driven by Kurt Busch in 2022 and Tyler Reddick in 2023.
-Ty Gibbs, John Hunter Nemechek, and Daniel Hemric also drove for 23XI as substitutes during the 2022 season.
-The team fielded a third car, No. 67, driven by Travis Pastrana in the 2023 Daytona 500.
+After the team's inaugural season, it added a second car with No. 45, driven by Kurt Busch in 2022.
+After Busch got severely hurt and Wallace got penalized, Ty Gibbs, John Hunter Nemechek, and Daniel Hemric served for the team as substitutes.
+For 2023, Busch was replaced by Tyler Reddick.
 Reddick won the 2024 NASCAR Cup Series regular season championship, the first for the team.

-23XI Racing acquired a third charter from the defunct Stewart-Haas Racing, the No. 35 driven by Riley Herbst beginning in 2025.
-Jordan, Hamlin, and his team, along with Front Row Motorsports sued NASCAR in October 2024 over the new charter agreements.
+23XI Racing acquired a third charter from the defunct Stewart–Haas Racing, the No. 35 driven by Riley Herbst beginning in 2025.

+Front Row Motorsports and Jordan, Hamlin, and his team sued NASCAR in October 2024 over the new charter agreements; the case was later settled on December 11, 2025, after 8 days in court.
+Reddick became the first driver in Cup Series history to win the first three races in a season, including the 2026 Daytona 500, making Jordan a Daytona 500 champion.

+The team fields a part-time car, the Nos.
+50 and 67, with past drivers Corey Heim, Kamui Kobayashi, Juan Pablo Montoya, and Travis Pastrana.